 Can you give an example of a time when you have had to balance conflicting priorities?
 How did you do so?
 How successful were you?

-Trying to find out: Time management & organisational abilities; ability to set goals and evaluate progress; maybe problem solving abilities.
+Trying to find out: Time management and organisational abilities; ability to set goals and evaluate progress; maybe problem-solving abilities.

 Good Answer: Good clear answering, explaining the situation, the actions taken and some evaluation of those actions.
 Answer shows how the candidate is motivated by various priorities in different ways, and how creative and resourceful they can be in resolving such dilemmas.
 Remember the STAR principle.